BriOD/ny_congress/NOTES.md

   shows a list of all NY districts
     1-27, maybe list by district location

-Will ask used which district they want more info about.
+Will ask user which district they want more info about.